 Note: In keeping with our commitments made in 2016, we have completed a reanalysis of the data and the conclusions originally reported in this blog post and its accompanying report.
 The full report on our reanalysis, Which Request Creates the Most Diet Change: A Reanalysis, covers both quantitative and inferential claims as well as an assessment of the methodology.
-The code used in our reanalysis is included in the report and may also be downloaded from the GitLab account of Humane League Labs.
+The code used in our reanalysis is included in the report and may also be downloaded from the Open Science Framework account of Humane League Labs.

 Our reanalysis did not detect any significant differences between the vegan, vegetarian, less meat, combination or control groups on any of the measured changes in diet.
 Further, the study was insufficiently powered for us to place any confidence in the alternative claim that the messages are equally effective.